enactproject/ENACT-Business-Models/BusinessModels/TestAndSimulation.md

       <b>Existing Alternatives</b> </td>
     <td rowspan="1">
       <p>
-        Developer rely on unit test for their application and also test the application on the production environment.
+        Developer performs unit tests of their application and also test the application on the production environment.
 There is no way to test for scalability and different cyber security attack scenarios.
       </p>
     </td>
       </tr>